 Many jewelry industry practices are harmful to the environment, but there’s one activity tied to jewelry-making that has particularly severe environmental consequences—and that’s gold mining.
-(More than 80 percent of newly-mined gold is used to make jewelry.)
-What’s so bad about gold mining?
-That partly depends on the gold mining method.
+As much as 80 percent of all newly-mined gold is used to make jewelry.

 Most gold today is mined industrially, by mining companies.
 Although gold mining has never been good for the environment, modern industrial gold mining techniques are especially dirty.
 It was once common for mining companies to dig underground tunnels to reach high concentrations of gold.
 Now, in a process known as open pit mining, gold mining companies usually just come to a site and start digging.
 Huge amounts of earth and rock are excavated, creating giant open pits.
 Cyanide, a highly toxic compound, is then used to separate the gold from the unwanted rock and ore.